Fraunhofer-AISEC/codyze-evaluator/documentation/docs/security-claims.md

 # Analysis of Security Claims

-As described in the Chapter [Methodology](./methodology.md), the OpenStack Checker receives two inputs which are compared against each other:
+As described in the Chapter [Methodology](./methodology.md), the Codyze Evaluator receives two inputs which are compared against each other:

-* The *Concrete OpenStack Instance* representing the implementation of the Target of Evaluation (TOE).
+* The *TOE* representing the implementation of the Target of Evaluation (TOE).
-* The *OpenStack Checker Configuration* containing the security claims, Concepts and Operations and tagging logic.
+* The *Codyze Evaluator Configuration* containing the security claims, Concepts and Operations and tagging logic.

-This Section describes the OpenStack Checker Configuration in more detail and argues why it is suitable to provide an adequate and extensible description of the security claims.
+This Section describes the Codyze Evaluator Configuration in more detail and argues why it is suitable to provide an adequate and extensible description of the security claims.

 ## Description of Security Claims

-The security claims are described by queries which are run against the CPG of the Concrete OpenStack Instance.
+The security claims are described by queries which are run against the CPG of the TOE.
 These queries include elements which require manual assessment, have the ability to express assumptions, and can be extended by the user.
 The underlying Query API allows the user to evaluate simple values, but its main strength is the ability to track data and control flow across the TOE in a highly configurable way.
 This can be leveraged to express several security claims and verify that no violating paths exist in the code.